w3f/Grants-Program/applications/queryWeb3.md

 - **Integration with Substrate/Polkadot/Kusama**: Our platform aggregates and analyzes data from the Polkadot and Kusama ecosystem, providing users with timely and integrated valuable information.
 - **Team Interest**: Our team is passionate about leveraging both BI and AI to solve the challenges of fragmented information in the blockchain ecosystem.
 By integrating advanced BI and AI technologies, we aim to enhance the overall user experience and efficiency, providing users with timely, valuable insights and data-driven decision-making capabilities.

-### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tagline (one sentence summary).
-- A brief description of your project.
-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
-- An indication of why your team is interested in creating this project.

 ### Project Details